the Lithium industry

-Energy storage is being touted by many energy industry analysts as the key to achieving a global transition to clean energy, by incorporating storage technology and flexibility into future smart grids and into homes.
+Energy storage is touted by a vast number of energy industry analysts as the key to achieving a global transition to clean energy.
+Specifically, this transition is done by incorporating storage technology and flexibility into future smart grids and homes.

 Mechanical Energy Storage (i.e. pumped hydro)

 Electrochemical Energy Storage (i.e. batteries of various types)

 Chemical Energy Storage (i.e. energy converted and stored as hydrogen)

 A recent report by Bloomberg concluded that batteries capable of storing power at utility scale will be as widespread in 12 years as rooftop solar panels are now, revolutionizing the way consumers use energy.
 It also reports that the energy storage market is predicted to be valued at $250 billion or more by 2040, and expects 25 GW devices to be deployed by 2028.
 Currently, less than 1 GW of batteries are operating on the grid around the world.